California Western School of Law logo

 1952

-Became affiliated with the Southern California Methodist Conference and renamed California Western University; law school relocated to downtown San Diego.
+Became affiliated with the Southern California Methodist Conference and changed its name to California Western University, relocating to downtown San Diego.

 1960